Exploring the Biblical meaning of 'Loving Our Neighbors’

 "Huh!" he said.
 "So that’s how the devil gets down there!"

 Those campground residents were a brand new side of America to us.
-One Christian magazine editor rejected a story on our experiences by saying she’d never heard of such things.
+One Christian magazine editor rejected a story on our experiences by saying she’d "never heard of such things."
 We wondered: shouldn’t we be ashamed of knowing so little about the suffering, hungry, homeless, and sick around us?

 We learned that "looks" mean little in judging poverty.
-I expect many shabby-looking "con artists" live quite comfortably.
+I suspect many shabby-looking "con artists" live quite comfortably.
 In contrast, we’d lost our home but neither our clothes nor our pride.
 We dressed neatly.
 We did plenty of praying for work and money, but never begged.

 He teaches us to love and help our "neighbors" next door AND around the world.